lexiforest/curl_cffi/docs/impersonate.rst

 As far as we know, most websites use an allowlist, not a blocklist to filter out bot traffic.
 So do not expect random ja3 fingerprints would work in the wild.

+Moreover, do not generate random ja3 strings.
+There are certain limits for a valid ja3 string.
+For example:

+* TLS 1.3 ciphers must be at the front.
+* GREASE extension must be the first.
+* etc.

+You should copy ja3 strings from sniffing tools, not generate them, unless you can make sure all the requirements are met.

 Can I change JavaScript fingerprints with this library?
 ------